hmcts/macbook-software/README.md

 Note: The scripts for the Non Admin Macs do exactly the same installs except that Casks are installed into ~/Applications folder rather than /Applications folder

-To run the script, use the simple following one-liner in the terminal
+To run the script (for full Admin macbooks), use the simple following one-liner in the terminal

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/hmcts/macbook-software/master/setup<INTEL|ARM>.sh)"`

+To run the script (for NonAdmin macbooks), use the simple following one-liner in the terminal

+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/hmcts/macbook-software/master/setup<INTEL|ARM>forNonAdminMacs.sh)"`

 Alternatively, enter the following into the terminal (requires Git to be installed):

 - Create folder called Projects `mkdir Projects`